 I recently read Deep Survival by Laurence Gonzales, which I could hardly put down.
 Subtitled Who Lives, Who Dies, and Why the book is a deep dive into the nuts and bolts of survival in life threatening situations.

-So, we should face each day as if we are being stalked by saber-toothed tigers, cast away on an Antartic ice floe, or lost in the Sahara.
+So, we should face each day as if we are being stalked by sabre-toothed tigers, cast away on an Antarctic ice floe, or lost in the Sahara.
 Make that list — and it should be less than three things! — and then start with number one.